jywu20/Notes/Computer Science/Circuit/HDL.md

-Finally we consider the control flow within the function, including [loops](#how-loops-are-implemented) and [branches](#how-branches-are-implemented), as well as [parallelism](#parallelism) that is both important in CPU programs and in HDL.
+Finally we consider the control flow within the function, including [loops](#how-loops-are-implemented) and [branches](#how-branches-are-implemented), as well as [parallelism](#parallelism) that is both important in CPU programs and in HLS.

 Besides all signals for control and data flows and their intended usages (i.e. protocols), we also have the good old clock and reset signals on the interface.